-Botulinum Toxin Injections (Botox)
+Botulinum Toxin Injections (Botox) for Headaches and Migraines

 Botulinum toxin injections are used to treat a variety of disorders related to abnormal muscle contractions.
 Botox is the trade name for botulinum toxins A and B, which are forms of a naturally occurring substance derived from a type of food poisoning called botulism.

 Botulism occurs when someone eats something that contains the bacterium Clostridium botulinum.
 The neurotoxins produced by the botulinum can cause paralysis in various parts of the body.
 If the muscles in the chest become paralyzed, for example, breathing becomes difficult and, in extreme cases, this paralysis can lead to death.

 When Botox is injected into a specific part of the body, the neurotoxins attach themselves to the nerve endings that surround the affected muscles.
 The toxins inhibit the release of acetylcholine -- the neurotransmitter that triggers muscle contractions.
 In doing so, the Botox injections help your muscles to relax by effectively blocking the signals your body sends to them that tells them to contract abnormally or to spasm.

 Botox injections are used to treat a broad range of conditions.
 These include: